htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - The HTCondor central manager will generate a pool password if needed on startup or reconfiguration. :ticket:`7634`

+- Fixed a bug where the *condor_schedd* and *condor_negotiator* couldn't talk to each other if one was version 8.9.3 and the other was version 8.9.4 or later.
+  :ticket:`7615`

 Version 8.9.6
 -------------